Inpatient Rehab in New Mexico

 Navajo Regional Behavioral Health Center - Shiprock, NM

-Navajo Regional Behavioral Health Center is an inpatient alcohol and drug rehab situated in Shiprock, New Mexico.
+Navajo Regional Behavioral Health Center is an inpatient alcohol and drug rehab located in Shiprock, New Mexico.

 Location: North 491 Highway, Pinon Cottonwood Drive, Shiprock, NM 87420 in San Juan County